 Mini Strawberry Cheesecakes

-I actually shared an entire post on how to make homemade strawberry sauce in April of 2018.
+I shared an entire post on how to make homemade strawberry sauce.
 That post describes in detail how to make strawberry sauce, we even have a video to show you how to make it!

 However, instead of chopping all the strawberries to make the sauce, we did 1 cup of chopped strawberries and 13 whole strawberries.
 You need whole strawberries if you’re wanting to top your strawberry cheesecake with a single whole strawberry like you see in the photos.

 How Long Does it Take to Make Mini Fruit Cheesecakes?